2 Sample size for a fixed design

 #'

-#' # vary follow-up duration to obtain power
+#' # Adjust accrual duration R to achieve desired power

 #'

-#' # piecewise constant enrollment rates (vary accrual duration)
+#' # piecewise constant enrollment rates (vary accrual rate to achieve power)

 #' nSurv(